Kalynn Campbell

 R. Kalynn Campbell Jr (born 1960), is an American artist, illustrator, cartoonist and writer/poet.
-He is best known for his work in the Lowbrow/Kustom Kulture movement, wherein he has been referred to as 'one of the most influential of the California Lowbrow artists'.
-As an illustrator, he created album/CD covers for notable bands like Megadeth (Album - Capitol Punishment: The Megadeth Years), Reverend Horton Heat (Album - Lucky 7 (album)), and Social Distortion (Album - White Light, White Heat, White Trash).
-His political cartoons were a fixture in Paul Krassner's 'The Realist' magazine from 1985 to 2001.
+He is best known for his work in the Lowbrow/Kustom Kulture movement, wherein he has been referred to as "one of the most influential of the California Lowbrow artists".
+As an illustrator, he created album/CD covers for notable bands such as Megadeth (Album - Capitol Punishment: The Megadeth Years), Reverend Horton Heat (Album - Lucky 7), and Social Distortion (Album - White Light, White Heat, White Trash).
+His political cartoons were a fixture in Paul Krassner's The Realist magazine from 1985 to 2001.

 Early years

-Campbell grew up in the small town of Jupiter, Florida.
+Campbell grew up in the small town of Jupiter, Florida, United States.
 As a child, he was nicknamed "Skip", a nickname he eventually dropped after moving to California.
-At age 10, while recuperating from a tonsillectomy, a family friend brought him a stack of underground comix, a gesture that would have a lasting impact on his art.
+At the age of 10, while recuperating from a tonsillectomy, a family friend brought him a stack of underground comix, a gesture that would have a lasting impact on his art.

 At 13, he became the cartoonist of his middle school's publication, Smoke Signals, and began selling Ed Roth-inspired hot rod drawings at local craft fairs.
 The same year he enrolled in a mail-order cartoon course.
-During this period, he was heavily influenced by 'freak shows and drug shows' that came to the South Florida Fair every year.
-At age 17, Campbell was hired by the Outlaws motorcycle club to airbrush motorcycle tanks while at the same time working for a local radio station magazine as a concert photographer, photographing major stadium rock acts like Aerosmith and Van Halen.
-After graduating high school, Campbell attended film school, but was soon expelled after a series of vandalistic 'Pranks.'
+During this period, he was heavily influenced by "freak shows and drug shows" that came to the South Florida Fair every year.
+At the age of 17, Campbell was hired by the Outlaws motorcycle club to airbrush motorcycle tanks while at the same time working for a local radio station magazine as a concert photographer, photographing major stadium rock acts such as Aerosmith and Van Halen.
+After graduating high school, Campbell attended film school, but was soon expelled after a series of vandalistic "pranks".